hsingh17/Spendings-Tracker/README.md

 - settings

   - preferred currency type -> list and save spendings page will need to return the preferred currency types so UI can render correctly

-- maybe add a notes/memo field when adding spendings (would need to remove the unique category constraint)
+- maybe add a notes/memo field when adding spendings
 - make navbar items smaller by a little

+- possible cutover to cognito(?)

 - dashboard -> graphs
 - zoom in/out in line charts